joycelin1123/SEP-Automated-Feature-Detection/README.md

 ### sep_bkg_rms.py
 Input:
-- filename    - location of FITS file that you want to use
+- filename    - relative path of FITS file that you want to use
-- imL         - list for image names
+- imL         - list for user-defined image names
 - rowL        - list of tuples of rows for each image e.g. (r0,r1) where r0 is the lower row and r1 is the higher row
 - colL        - list of tuples of columns for each image e.g. (c0,c1) where r0 is the lower row and r1 is the higher row
 - width       - the size of the background patch